Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 It’s also often worth reaching out to local businesses directly or advertising on freelance job boards specific to your target area.
 Make sure your portfolio is polished, and your pricing is competitive too.
 Building a diverse and reliable network, combined with a proactive approach to marketing your services should increase your chances of finding regular, reliable work.

+Yes, freelancers based in the UK can have clients in other countries.
+That’s the beauty of the internet!
 Many freelancers these days carry out their work online, providing services to clients around the world without the need for physical proximity.
 This means the world is your oyster, allowing you to diversify your client base even more.

-Yes, you’ll need to think about things like tax regulations if you work across borders as well as currency exchange, but it’s all doable with planning.
+You’ll need to think about things like tax regulations if you work across borders as well as currency exchange, but it’s all doable with planning.

 Setting your fees as a freelancer depends on various things like your skills, experience, industry norms, and the value you bring to clients.
 Take time to research market rates for your specific niche whilst also considering your expertise level.
 Don’t forget to factor in overhead costs (some of which may be allowable business expenses that can reduce your tax bill).